-ESPN Australia: How to watch and live stream TV guide
+ESPN Australia: Guide on how to watch and live-stream TV

 Find out all the ways you can watch the huge variety of sports broadcast live on ESPN in Australia.

-Besides extended coverage of regional content in recent years, ESPN has also become more easily available.
+As well as extended coverage of regional content in recent years, ESPN has also become more easily available.
 You can still get it via a pay TV subscription, but you can also watch content via live stream thanks to the emergence of services like Kayo Sports and Foxtel Now.
-Read on as we list the many ways in which you can enjoy ESPN programming on your favourite device.
+Read on as we list the many ways you can enjoy ESPN on your favourite device.

 Stream ESPN with Kayo Sports

 Kayo Sports' user experience is unmatched.
 A host of exclusive viewing features help single it out from its peers as does its affordable price.
-SplitView lets you watch four channels at once on the same screen.
-No Spoilers hides the scores, and Key Moments lets you jump straight to the highlights of a game.
+SplitView lets you watch 4 channels at once on the same screen.
+No Spoilers hides the scores and Key Moments lets you jump straight to the highlights of a game.
 There are interactive stats and you can choose your own camera options in some broadcasts as well.
-There's more, and you can read all about it in our full review.

 You can access the streaming platform via the web using your PC or Mac.
 Or you can download the app to your preferred iOS or Android device.
 Plus, you can watch ESPN on the big screen thanks to Apple TV, Android TV, Telstra TV and Chromecast support.

-Watch US sports on ESPN through Foxtel iQ
+Watch US sport on ESPN through Foxtel iQ

-ESPN and ESPN2 are available as part of Foxtel iQ's pay TV Sport Pack.
+ESPN and ESPN2 are available as part of Foxtel iQ's pay TV Sports HD pack.
 Once subscribed, you can watch ESPN on TV or stream to your laptop or mobile device with the Foxtel GO app, which is free for all Foxtel clients.
-The Sports Pack costs $29 per month on top of the base $29 per month Essentials Pack, and if you want HD, it's an additional $10 per month.
+The Sports HD pack costs $77 a month.

-Live stream US sports on ESPN with Foxtel Now
+Live stream US sport on ESPN with Foxtel Now

 ESPN is also available with Foxtel Now, the streaming service from Foxtel that allows you to watch channels live and enjoy content on demand.
 You can try it out free for 10 days and can cancel anytime since there are no lock-in contracts involved.

-ESPN is part of the Sports channel pack, which buys you access to a variety of sports channels, including all Fox Sports channels, all three beIN SPORTS channels, Eurosport and, of course, two ESPN channels.
-All channels stream live via the Internet for $29 per month.
+ESPN is part of the Sport pack, which buys you access to a variety of sports channels, including all Fox Sports channels, all 3 beIN SPORTS channels and 2 ESPN channels.
+All channels stream live via the internet and the total cost is $54 a month.

 Watch ESPN with Fetch TV

-If you already have Fetch, go to "Manage" then "Subscriptions" in the menu to get the Vibe pack.
-Or, pick the Ultimate Pack and you can enjoy all channels available with Fetch for $20 per month.
+If you already have Fetch, go to "Manage" and then "Subscriptions" in the menu to get the Vibe pack.
+Or, pick the Ultimate pack and you can enjoy all channels available with Fetch for $20 a month.

-List of sports you can watch on ESPN in Australia
+List of sports and events you can watch on ESPN in Australia

-In Australia, ESPN broadcasts a wide variety of US sports, including basketball, football, baseball, tennis, UFC, boxing, X-Games and hockey.
+In Australia, ESPN broadcasts a wide variety of US sports, including basketball, American football, baseball, UFC and ice hockey.
 Here's a quick rundown of the most important competitions you can watch on ESPN:

-- National Football League (includes NFL Draft, Sunday Night Football, Monday Night Football, all NFL Network games, NFL RedZone, Pro Bowl plus all the Playoff games and Super Bowl)
+- NFL (includes NFL Draft, Sunday Night Football, Monday Night Football, all NFL Network games, Pro Bowl plus all the playoff games and Super Bowl)

-- Major League Baseball (includes Sunday, Monday, Tuesday, Wednesday and Friday Night Baseball, MLB Strike Zone, Home Run Derby, All-Star Game, all playoff games and World Series)
+- Major League Baseball (includes games most days, MLB Strike Zone, Home Run Derby, All-Star Game, all play-off games and World Series)

-- College football (includes regular season, Heisman Trophy, College Football Playoff and College Football Championship Game)
+- College football (includes regular season, College Football Playoff and College Football Championship Game)

 - College baseball